markusressel/py-image-dedup/README.md

 # py-image-dedup [![Build Status](https://travis-ci.org/markusressel/py-image-dedup.svg?branch=master)](https://travis-ci.org/markusressel/py-image-dedup) [![PyPI version](https://badge.fury.io/py/py-image-dedup.svg)](https://badge.fury.io/py/py-image-dedup)

-**py-image-dedup** is a tool to scan through a library of photos, find duplicates and remove them in a prioritized way.
+**py-image-dedup** is a tool to sort out or remove duplicates within a photo library.
+Unlike most other solutions, **py-image-dedup** intentionally uses an approximate image comparison to also detect duplicates of images that differ in resolution, color or other minor details.

 It is build upon [Image-Match](https://github.com/ascribe/image-match) a very popular library to compute a pHash for an image and store the result in an ElasticSearch backend for very high scalability.